rodumani/CS374/dp3/dp3.md

 ## Participant
 * SoC Senior / Male / use gmail client
+  * Have intent to go to graduate school.
+  * Send Email with attachment frequently.
 * 16’ EE Student / Female / use KAIST mail client
 * 14’ SoC Student / Male / use gmail client
 * 11' SoC Student / Male / use gmail client
+  * Have intent to go to graduate school.
+  * Send Email with attachment frequently.

 ## Observations
 ### 1. Write a new mail to Prof. Juho Kim, attaching a report file.